yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

     '`--no-trim-includedir`'.

-    If two or more files will share the same name after this trimming, it will be an error and rejected.
+    If two or more files will share the same name after this trimming, it will be rejected as an error.

 ### ARCHIVE OPTIONS

 * --compress, -C

-  Specify the compression level for the Deflate algorithm.
+  specifies the compression level for the Deflate algorithm.

   If `-C` is specified without a digit, the highest level 9 is set.